-The great thing about using a campfire to boil water is that many times you already have a campfire going.
+The great thing about using a campfire to boil water is that you often already have a campfire going.
 A campfire is PART OF camping.
 A campfire is an essential element of many camping trips.

 Campfires are versatile, and it’s easy to toss a cast iron pot full of water in a fire and have boiling water.

 There are many different ways you can boil water using a campfire.
-For example, you can use a pot as just referenced, use a kettle over the fire, or even a tin can if you have one laying around from other food you have been cooking (i.e., a can of green beans).
+For example, you can use a pot, as just referenced, a kettle over the fire, or even a tin can if you have one from other food you have been cooking (i.e., a can of green beans).

 This method requires more effort than other methods, and it requires dry fuel (twigs, wood, etc.), but it will work in most cases.

 The downside to using a campfire is this is not a quick method, like using a Jetboil.
-Instead, you have to build a campfire, get it nice and hot, and then make sure the fire is stone cold before you leave the campsite.
+Instead, you have to build a campfire, get it nice and hot, and then ensure the fire is stone cold before leaving the campsite.

-Campfires are messy compared to using a propane stove or other canister-style boiling water method.
+Campfires are messy compared to a propane stove or other canister-style boiling water method.

-- THE PUREST WATER FOR YOU--Your kettle is made with superior-quality 304 stainless...
+- THE CLEAN WATER FOR YOU--Your kettle is made with superior-quality 304 stainless...

 - WIDER OPENING--Your electric kettle is designed with a wide-open mouth for quick...